Fourth Amendment Protection Act: Federal Level

 On June 2, 2015, President Barack Obama signed a revised version of the USA Freedom Act.
 Under Section 215 the mass collection of phone data was no longer allowed.
-Phone records could now only be obtained through the Federal Courts.
+Phone records could now be obtained only through the Federal Courts.
 Companies also now had the ability to publicly report the number of records requests they had received, making it even harder for massive amounts of information to be requested.
 This was the first time such protections were added for citizens since the attacks on September 11, 2001.
 Many Americans had concerns after Snowden's information leaks, causing data privacy and security concerns to become much larger and widely discussed issues.
 Still, others in government, such as Senate Leader Mitch McConnell, were pushing for more terrorism protections and would realize that this bill, while losing some ground on their end, was still their best chance, as protections granted from the previous bill had already expired.

 Even as the Government was adding privacy protections, the advancements in technology were making surveillance practices easier.
 Devices such as satellites, cell phones, smart cars, smart-grid power reading, smart televisions, drones and automatic license place readers, to name a few, were becoming more and more prevalent in the surveillance world and the ways that information is gathered.
 New technology such as stingray surveillance technology is now used to create a more prominent signal for devices to gain connectivity to the internet, or cell phone towers, which, in turn, grants access to the information stored on connected devices.
 These types of devices have been used by many law enforcement agencies, growing the public's concern, and need for more privacy protection laws.

 Two large technology companies, Microsoft and Apple, were involved in litigation with the US Government in 2016 on the basis of protecting the privacy of their consumers.
 In February 2016 Bill Gates, co-founder of Microsoft, filed a lawsuit against the US Government for breaking the US Constitution by not allowing Microsoft to "inform their customers when federal agencies sought their information."
 Apple was involved in court proceedings in relations to a cell phone connected to a mass shooting in December 2015.
 The FBI was requesting that they unlock an encrypted cell phone so that they could gain access to the phone.
 This would have required Apple to write new software to bypass the password encryption on the phone.
 Apple felt that by doing this for this case, they would be opening this up for future cases, and removing the security of the password on the cell phones.